-While liposuction is generally not prescribed as a treatment for obesity, most patients will get liposuction are somewhat overweight.
+While liposuction is generally not prescribed as a treatment for obesity, most patients who get liposuction are somewhat overweight.

 From having met thousands of people interested in liposuction, I have had ample opportunity to talk to many people about their struggle with weight.
-A few repeating patterns seemed to emerge.
+A few repeating patterns seem to emerge.

 Perhaps the most common one is people not eating frequently enough.
 Losing weight by not eating is a fallacy.
-In reality, we tend to over-eat when we eat after having gone hungry.
+In reality, we tend to over-eat after having gone hungry.

 Another common misunderstanding is the relationship between weight and exercise.
 Most patients are not successful at losing weight by exercising without changes in diet.